ryasmi/rulr/src/valueRules/date/readme.md

 [Back to root readme.md](../../../readme.md)

-This function uses `rulr.isDate` to check the input is an instance of `Date` as shown in the example below.
+This function uses the `rulr.isDate` guard to check the input is an instance of `Date` as shown in the example below.
 It should only throw `rulr.InvalidDateError`.

 ```ts
 import * as rulr from 'rulr'